pranujm/pranujm/README.md

 I am majoring in Computer Science with a minor in Data Science & Engineering.

-I have experience with SQL and Python, using libraries for data visualization, analysis, machine learning, and quantum computing.
+I work with SQL and Python libraries for data visualization, analysis, machine learning, and quantum computing.

 I’m actively seeking internships in data analysis, data science, machine learning, and quantum computing.